American Board of Emergency Medicine

 A physician who specializes in Emergency Medicine focuses on the immediate decision making and action necessary to prevent death or any further disability both in the pre-hospital setting by directing emergency medical technicians and in the emergency department.
 This specialist provides immediate recognition, evaluation, care, stabilization, and disposition of a generally diversified population of adult and pediatric patients in response to acute illness and injury.

 Specialty training required prior to certification: Three or four years

 Certification in one of the following subspecialties requires additional training and assessment as specified by the board.

 Anesthesiology Critical Care Medicine

-An Emergency Medicine physician specializing in Emergency Medical Services has special knowledge and skills for the delivery of medical care of the acutely ill or injured patient in the pre-hospital setting.
-This care includes the inital patient treatment, stabilization and transportation in specially equipped ambulances and medical helicopters.
-The inital care for conditions such as heart attack or stroke may occur in patient homes, public places and wilderness settings.
+An emergency medicine physician specializing in Emergency Medical Services has special knowledge and skills for the delivery of medical care of the acutely ill or injured patient in the pre-hospital setting.
+This care includes the initial patient treatment, stabilization, and transportation in specially equipped ambulances and medical helicopters.
+The initial care for conditions such as heart attack or stroke may occur in patient homes, public places, and wilderness settings.
 These medical specialists perform life-saving procedures outside the hospital setting, sometimes when people are still trapped in cars or buildings.

-An Emergency Medicine physician who specializes in Undersea and Hyperbaric Medicine treats decompression illness and diving accident cases and uses hyperbaric oxygen therapy to treat such conditions as carbon monoxide poisoning, gas gangrene, non-healing wounds, tissue damage from radiation and burns and bone infections.
-This specialist also serves as consultant to other physicians in all aspects of hyperbaric chamber operations, and assesses risks and applies appropriate standards to prevent disease and disability in divers and other persons working in altered atmospheric conditions.
+An emergency medicine physician who specializes in Undersea and Hyperbaric Medicine treats decompression illness and diving accident cases and uses hyperbaric oxygen therapy to treat such conditions as carbon monoxide poisoning, gas gangrene, non-healing wounds, tissue damage from radiation and burns, and bone infections.
+This specialist also serves as a consultant to other physicians in all aspects of hyperbaric chamber operations, and assesses risks and applies appropriate standards to prevent disease and disability in divers and other persons working in altered atmospheric conditions.